Everest Base Camp Trek

 Day 15: Departure Day

-Our representative bids farewell to you at the Tribhuvan International Airport for your onward destination.
-Have a safe journey.
+Our representative will bid you farewell at Tribhuvan International Airport as you depart for your onward destination.
+Wishing you a safe and pleasant journey !

 Included meals: Breakfast